Children and Marital Aggression

 Exposure to marital psychological and physical abuse has been established as a risk factor for children's socio-emotional, behavioral, and cognitive problems.
 Understanding the processes by which children develop symptoms of psychopathology and deficits in regulatory processes and cognitive functioning in the context of marital aggression is imperative for developing efficient and effective treatment programs for children and families, and has far-reaching mental health implications.

-This five-year project, funded by the National Institute of Child Health and Human Development focuses on children’s emotional and physiological reactivity and regulation as pathways in the marital aggression-child development link.
-Findings from this research program highlight the importance of children’s regulatory processes for understanding children’s adjustment over time in family contexts, especially relations between marital aggression, parental hostility and child adjustment.
+This was a five-year project that focused on children's emotional and physiological reactivity and regulation as pathways in the marital aggression-child development link.
+Findings from this research program highlight the importance of children's regulatory process for understanding children's adjustment over time in family contexts, especially relations between marital aggression, parental hostility and child adjustment.

-El-Sheikh, M., Kouros, C. D., Erath, S., Cummings, E. M., Keller, P. S., & Elmore-Staton, L. (2009).
-Marital conflict and children’s externalizing behavior: Interactions between parasympathetic and sympathetic nervous system activity.
-Monographs of the Society for Research in Child Development, 74, 1-101.
+- El-Sheikh, M., Kouros, C. D., Erath, S., Cummings, E. M., Keller, P., & Staton, L. (2009).
+Marital conflict and children’s externalizing behavior: Pathways involving interactions between parasympathetic and sympathetic nervous system activity.
+Monographs of the Society for research in Child Development, 74(1), vii.